 Adam is a fifth generation cattle rancher and citrus grower from Polk County.
 He is a graduate of the University of Florida with a Bachelor of Science degree in Food and Resource Economics.

 Adam considers his most important titles to be husband and father.
-He lives with his wife, Melissa, and their four children in Bartow.
+He and his wife, Melissa, have four children and live in Bartow.